Free resourceEvidence based

 Ofqual Chief Examiners' Reports 2019–2024

-The most common errors cited across all subjects and all exam boards from 2019 to 2024 are identical: misidentifying the command word, writing descriptions instead of explanations, no conclusion on evaluate questions, missing units on calculations, and running out of time.
-Every one of these is fixable with technique.
+The most common errors cited across all subjects and all exam boards are identical year after year: misidentifying the command word, no conclusion on evaluate questions, missing units, running out of time.
+Every one is fixable.

 The six command words you must know precisely